Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Pawpaws (Asimina triloba) are deciduous fruit trees that are native to the Eastern United States and Canada.
 “Deciduous” is just a fancy word for a plant that loses its leaves in the fall and grows new ones in the spring.

 The name pawpaw derives from the Spanish word papaya which originally referred to the tropical papaya fruit trees.
-The fruit of the papaya and the pawpaw look very similar.
+The fruit of the papaya and the fruit of the pawpaw look very similar.
 The trees are not related and the fruit tastes very different.

 Native Americans cultivated pawpaws.
 They used both the fruit and the inner bark of the trees.
 They used the inner bark to make nets, ropes, mats and to string fish.
 George Washington and Thomas Jefferson enjoyed the fruit.
 Lewis and Clark ate the fruit during their journey to the West Coast.